Lamden/clove/docs/usage.md

 ## 3. Alice is initializing an atomic swap transaction

 [**Alice**] has to prepare a transaction input (UTXO's that she wants to spend in this transaction).
-You can find these information by viewing transaction on block explorer e.g. [here](https://bchain.info/MONA/tx/5a82da68900bb725f1ac7e2a8f51a41dea12873c99c2d28a32942e04395323fd)
+You can find this information by viewing transaction on block explorer e.g. [here](https://bchain.info/MONA/tx/5a82da68900bb725f1ac7e2a8f51a41dea12873c99c2d28a32942e04395323fd)

 For networks supported by `blockcypher.com` or `chainz.cryptoid.info` APIs UTXOs can also be gathered automatically.
 See an exmaple in [Participation](#6-participation).
-For `chainz.cryptoid.info` API key is required - [read more](#cryptoid-api-key).
+For `chainz.cryptoid.info`, an API key is required - [read more](#cryptoid-api-key).

     from clove.network.bitcoin.utxo import Utxo